Miguel Sanó: Minnesota Twins

 Sanó began the 2019 season on the injured list after having surgery on his Achilles during spring training.
 He made his season debut against the Seattle Mariners on May 16, hitting two doubles and driving in a run.
 Sanó launched a pinch hit walk-off home run against the Atlanta Braves on August 5.
 He finished the 2019 season with a career high 34 home runs, and the Twins won their first AL Central title since 2010.
 Sanó hit his first career postseason home run in game one of the 2019 ALDS.

 Sanó signed a three-year, $30 million contract with the Twins on January 14, 2020.
 The contract included a team option for the 2023 season.
 The Twins moved Sanó to first base after signing free agent third baseman Josh Donaldson in the offseason.
 Sanó hit .204 with 13 home runs and 25 RBI during the COVID shortened 2020 season.
-He led the league with 90 strikeouts in 186 at-bats.
+He had the most strikeouts in the league, with an astonishing 90 strikeouts in 186 at-bats.

 Sanó batted .223 with 30 home runs and 75 RBI during the 2021 season.
 This made him the ninth player in Twins history to have multiple 30 home run seasons with the club.

-A sacrifice fly from Sanó provided the game’s only RBI during a 1-0 win over the Kansas City Royals on April 21.
+A sacrifice fly from Sanó provided the game's only RBI during a 1–0 win over the Kansas City Royals on April 21.
 He delivered a walk-off single against the Detroit Tigers on April 26.

 Sanó was placed on the injured list with a torn meniscus in his left knee on May 3.
 He briefly returned on July 25, but was placed on the injured list again less than a week later.
 Sanó played in just 20 games during the 2022 season, batting .083 with one home run.
-The Twins declined Sanó’s contract option for the 2023 season on November 7, making him a free agent.
+The Twins declined Sanó's contract option for the 2023 season on November 7, making him a free agent.

 On February 7, 2023, Sanó hosted a free agent workout for interested teams.
 However, he did not find a contract, and instead returned to the Dominican Republic, saying he would play winter ball.